 1. Select a discrete app icon.

 Abusers love excuses.
-They only yelled at you because they were drunk.
-They only hit you because they were hit as children.
-They’re only abusive because they’re depressed.
+They yelled at you because they were drunk.
+They hit you because they were hit as children.
+They’re abusive because they’re depressed.
 It’s not their fault.
+You should be more understanding.

 Donate and change a life